…these are archetypes – characters defined by generic traits that explain what they stand for and what motivates their actions.

 The class clown, the office joker – we’ve all known one in our time.
 And, crucially, we all remember them.
 They want to have fun, to lighten the mood by connecting with their inner child.
 And, just like most children, they’re not too fond of obeying rules.

-On the face of it, jesters live for the moment, but at a deeper level, they understand that life is fleeting and needs to be filled with laughter whenever possible.
+On the face of it, Jesters live for the moment, but at a deeper level, they understand that life is fleeting and needs to be filled with laughter whenever possible.

-Examples: Cadbury’s, Paddy Power, Domino’s
+Brand archetype examples: Cadbury’s, Paddy Power, Budweiser

-The sage believes that the truth will set you free.
+The Sage believes that the truth will set you free.
 They are driven by the desire for truth and knowledge and use them to make the world a better place by sharing their findings.

-Examples: TED, The Economist, Discovery Channel
+Brand archetype examples: TED, The Economist, Discovery Channel.

 Explorers are independent thinkers, forging new paths to find purpose in life – and to change it in the process.
 They are often individualistic in outlook but their clear, strong vision inspires others to join them.